zhaoyul/aposd-vs-clean-code/README.md

 from writing more code than needed to pass the current test?
 How does enforcing myopia make systems better?

+>**UB:**
->**UB:** The goal of the discipline is to make sure that everything is tested.
+The goal of the discipline is to make sure that everything is tested.
 One good way to do that is to refuse to write any code unless it is to make a failing test pass.
 Also, working in such short cycles provides insights into the way the code is working.
 Those insights often lead to better design decisions.

+>**JOHN:**
+I agree that seeing code (partially) working can provide insights.
+But surely that benefit can be had without such a severe restriction on how developers think?

 Second, at a broader level, do you think TDD is likely to produce better designs than approaches that are more design-centric, such as the bundling approach I described?
 If so, can you explain why?

+>**UB:**
->**UB:** My guess is that an adept at bundling, and an adept at TDD would produce very similar designs, with very similar test coverage.
+My guess is that someone adept at bundling, and someone adept at TDD would produce very similar designs, with very similar test coverage.
 I would also venture to guess that the TDDer would be somewhat more productive than the bundler if for no reason other than that the TDDer finds and fixes problems earlier than the bundler.

+>**JOHN:**
+I think that the bundling approach will result in a better design because it actually focuses on design, rather than focusing on tests and hoping that a good design will magically emerge.
+I think it's really hard to argue that the best way to achieve one thing is to focus your attention on something else.
+And the bundling approach will make progress faster because the early thinking about design will reduce the amount of bad code you end up having to throw away under TDD.<p>

+>Overall, I'd argue that the best-case outcomes for the two approaches will be about the same, but average and (especially) worst-case outcomes will be far worse for TDD.